dospuntocero/doarticles/README.md

 ## Usage ##
 With this module you can control Articles in several "Article Holder Pages", those must be created on the sitetree as any other page in the CMS, just configuring it as "Article Holder".
 When you create a Object with the module, the first thing it will ask is in what article holder will appear (imagine that each holder is a category).

-## useful functions ##
-- archive function! that means that your articles can be filtered by year and month. the url for this is your-holderpage/archive/year/month if the month is empty it automatically will show all the posts for the complete year paginated. amazing isn't it? -> thanks stuckinrealtime

 ## TODO ##
 Search capabilities... im working on this module to learn how silvertripe 3 handles things, so i think this will be the next step.